corrode/corrode.github.io/content/blog/prototyping/index.md

 See all those unwraps?
 To more experienced Rustaceans, they stand out like a sore thumb -- and that's a good thing!
-Each `unwrap` is a stop sign that tells us that we have to be careful here.

 Compare that to languages like JavaScript which can throw exceptions your way at any time.
 It's much harder to ensure that you handle all the edge-cases correctly.